How to use Snapchat on Mac

 Getting Snapchat on Mac is pretty simple with an Android emulator.
 This software helps you run any Android app on your Mac without much effort at all.
 For this purpose, you can use any approved emulator, such as BlueStacks.

 To download and run an emulator, you need to tweak your Mac setting a bit.
 By default, only apps from the App Store or identified developers can flawlessly pass through the installation.
-Apple calls this ‘notarization’ and made this process even severe on macOS Catalina.
+Apple calls this ‘notarization’ and made this process even more severe on newer macOS editions.
 So how to install the emulator and start using Snapchat on Mac in this case?
 Here are a few steps to follow:

 Step 1.
 Give installation permission